sddevelopment-be/penguin-pragmatic-patterns/content/practices/external-memory.md

 +++
-title = "Use an External Memory" author = "Stijn Dejongh" description = "Free your mind by delegating to an external memory system" type = "practice" categories = [
+title = "Use an External Memory" author = "Stijn Dejongh" problem = "You want to reduce the impact of being pulled out of your flow." description = "Free your mind by delegating the remembering of things to an external system." type = "practice" categories = [
     "productivity",